Overview: Why Do Head and Neck Hurt Together?

 Cervicogenic Headache

-Cervicogenic headache is frequently underdiagnosed because it is confused with migraine or tension-type headache.
-The diagnosis requires demonstration that the headache originates in a cervical structure: it begins in the neck or occiput, is precipitated or worsened by specific cervical movements or by pressure on the corresponding cervical points, and is unilateral without ever shifting sides.
+Cervicogenic headache is frequently underdiagnosed because it is mistaken for migraine or tension-type headache.
+The diagnosis requires showing that the headache originates in a cervical structure: it begins in the neck or occiput, is triggered or worsened by specific neck movements or pressure on the corresponding cervical points, and is unilateral without ever shifting sides.
 Cervical range of motion is typically reduced, especially ipsilateral rotation.

 Diagnostic block of the C2-C3 facets with local anesthetic confirms the origin when the pain is abolished.
-Treatment includes acupuncture, cervical mobilization (indicated by the physician, after excluding vertebral artery dissection — see red flags) and, in refractory cases, facet radiofrequency.
-Acupuncture at points GB-20, GV-16, and BL-10 has a solid neurophysiologic basis: it stimulates descending pain inhibition in the trigeminal caudal nucleus, the same nucleus that processes cervicogenic pain.
+Treatment includes acupuncture, physician-directed cervical mobilization (after excluding vertebral artery dissection — see red flags), and, in refractory cases, facet radiofrequency.
+Acupuncture at GB-20, GV-16, and BL-10 has a solid neurophysiologic basis: it stimulates descending pain inhibition in the trigeminal caudal nucleus, the same nucleus that processes cervicogenic pain.

 Migraine

-The diagnosis of migraine is based on ICHD-3 criteria: at least 5 headache attacks lasting 4-72 hours, with at least 2 of the features (unilateral, pulsatile, moderate-to-severe, worsens with activity) and at least 1 accompanying symptom (nausea/vomiting or photo AND phonophobia).
+Migraine diagnosis is based on ICHD-3 criteria: at least 5 headache attacks lasting 4-72 hours, with at least 2 features (unilateral, pulsatile, moderate-to-severe, worsens with activity) and at least 1 accompanying symptom (nausea/vomiting or photo AND phonophobia).
 Migraine with aura adds reversible focal neurologic symptoms preceding the pain.

-The identification and management of triggers — stress, sleep deprivation, fasting, hormones, specific foods — is central to prevention.
-Cervical trigger points are physical triggers that are frequently overlooked.
-The medical acupuncturist can act in prevention; systematic reviews (Cochrane, Linde et al. 2016) suggest efficacy comparable to pharmacologic prophylaxis, with a more favorable adverse-event profile, although the magnitude of effect varies among studies.
+Identifying and managing triggers — stress, sleep deprivation, fasting, hormones, specific foods — is central to prevention.
+Cervical trigger points are physical triggers that are often overlooked.
+The medical acupuncturist can act in prevention; systematic reviews (Cochrane, Linde et al. 2016) suggest efficacy comparable to pharmacologic prophylaxis, with a more favorable adverse-event profile, although effect size varies across studies.

 Temporomandibular Disorder

-Integrated treatment is the most effective: the dentist provides an occlusal splint for articular protection and redistribution of occlusal forces; the medical acupuncturist treats muscle hypertonia with needling of trigger points in the masseter, temporalis, and pterygoids, and uses systemic points for stress reduction and pain modulation.
-Comparative studies show that the combination of these approaches surpasses any of them alone in long-term results.
+Integrated treatment is the most effective: the dentist provides an occlusal splint for joint protection and redistribution of occlusal forces; the medical acupuncturist treats muscle hypertonia by needling trigger points in the masseter, temporalis, and pterygoids, and uses systemic points for stress reduction and pain modulation.
+Comparative studies show that combining these approaches outperforms any single one in long-term outcomes.

 Therapeutic Approach by Origin

-Effective treatment of headache depends on precise identification of the origin.
-A "one-treatment-fits-all-headaches" approach is inefficient and frequently generates frustration in both patient and physician.
-Diagnostic mapping allows individualization of the intervention.
+Effective headache treatment depends on precise identification of the origin.
+A "one-treatment-fits-all-headaches" approach is inefficient and often frustrates both patient and physician.
+Diagnostic mapping allows the intervention to be individualized.

 Protocol for Approaching Chronic Headaches